nathanallen242/barber.web/README.md

-# Barber.io - Client Management Application
+# barber.web - Client Management Application

-Welcome to **Barber.io**, a client management application designed to streamline and enhance the operations of your barbershop business.
+Welcome to **barber.web**, a client management application designed to streamline and enhance the operations of your barbershop business.
 This application allows you to manage your clients' appointments, preferences, and records, making your barbershop experience more efficient and customer-centric.

 ## Features